raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_3.md

 --- task ---

-With the guidance of the teacher slides and student worksheets in [Session 10](https://drive.google.com/drive/folders/107u8trkuSO_QXWtNrEoCAmp4Ppkc2Jvl?usp=sharing){:target="_blank"}, now build your app.
+With the guidance of the teacher slides and student worksheet in [Session 10](https://drive.google.com/drive/folders/107u8trkuSO_QXWtNrEoCAmp4Ppkc2Jvl?usp=sharing){:target="_blank"}, now build your app.

-Leave yourself plenty of exploration and development time to realise your app idea into a working app.
+Leave yourself plenty of time for exploration and development to ensure that you can realise your app idea into a working app.
 Note that the optional Session 11 offers your students additional time to build their apps.
-In Session 12, students complete building their app.
+In Session 12, students finish building their apps.

 In the next step, you will share your app with your peers for feedback, as well as sharing it with the Gender Balance in Computing research team.
 You will also use your app as an example when delivering the trial to students.

 --- /task ---

-In the next task, you will share your app with your peers in order to gather feedback.
+In the next task, you will share your app with your peers in order to gain feedback.

 Click the green button (below right) to go to the next step.